dmalawey/ScuttleTechGuide/beagley-ai.md

     1. If necessary, type the network password in the pop-up window. \
     ![nmtui-3](img/nmtui-3.png)

+> [!NOTE]
+> If you are SSH'ed into the Beagle over Ethernet, the connection may drop out after a few minutes.
+A common workaround is to SSH into the board and run `sudo nmcli c m "Wired connection 1" ipv4.method link-local`.

 ## Electrical setup

 ### 1. Motors to Motor Driver